 From this initial enrollment of 160 children in kindergarten through fifth grade in 1986, the school added sixth and seventh grade in 1987, followed by eighth grade in 1988.
-The school expanded facilities, including a gymnasium, six new classrooms, a cafeteria, a library, administrative office space, a science lab, as well as the music and art rooms were constructed and opened in 1989.
+Expanded facilities, including a gymnasium, six new classrooms, cafeteria, library, administrative office space, science lab, music and art rooms were constructed and opened in 1989.

 Initial accreditation through the Southern Association of Colleges and Schools was achieved in December 1990.
-In May 1994, the United States Department of Education awarded St. John Neumann Regional Catholic School the National Blue Ribbon School Award for Excellence.
+In May 1994, the United States Department of Education awarded St. John Neumann Regional Catholic School the National Blue-Ribbon School Award for Excellence.